DHARANIDHARAN03K/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

 ## AIM:
 To write a Java program to convert the infix expression into postfix form using stack by following the operator precedence and associative rule.

-## Algorithm
+## Algorithm:
-Start the program.
+1. Start the program.
-Initialize a stack and set the top index to -1.
+2. Initialize a stack (character array) and set the top index to -1.
-Define the push() and pop() functions to add and remove elements from the stack.
+3. Define the push() and pop() functions to add and remove elements from the stack.
-Define the priority() function to assign priorities to operators.
+4. Define the priority() function to assign precedence values to operators.
-Traverse the expression in the IntoPost() function, handling operands, parentheses, and operators.
+5. Traverse the expression in the IntoPost() function:
+    a.
+If an operand is found, print it immediately.
+    b.
+If an opening parenthesis '(' is found, push it onto the stack.
+    c.
+If a closing parenthesis ')' is found, pop and print operators from the stack until an opening parenthesis '(' is encountered and discard both parentheses.
+    d.
+If an operator is found, pop and print operators from the stack that have greater or equal precedence than the current operator, then push the current operator onto the stack.
-After processing the expression, pop and print any remaining operators from the stack.
+6. After processing the entire expression, pop and print any remaining operators from the stack.
-End.
+7. End.

 ## Program:
 /*